Call now for 24/7 services. 100% confidential. Insurance accepted.

-According to the 2012 NHSDA, an estimated 46 million persons aged 12 or older were binge drinkers.
+According to the 2018 NHSDA, an estimated 46 million persons aged 12 or older were binge drinkers.
 Of these, almost 7 million were younger than 21, the legal drinking age.
 The proportion of underage persons aged 12 to 20 who were binge drinkers (19%) was similar to that among adults aged 21 or older (21%) for whom alcohol use is legal.
-The percentage of underage persons who binge drank on alcohol increased with age, from 1% of 12 year olds to 39% of 20 year olds.
+The percentage of underage persons who binge drank alcohol increased with age, from 1% of 12-year-olds to 39% of 20-year-olds.
 Youths aged 12 to 16 had lower rates of binge drinking than the total population aged 12 or older, but persons aged 17 to 20 were more likely to report binge drinking during the past 30 days than the total population aged 12 or older.

 Source: SAMHSA 2012 NHSDA.